wchesley/notebook/Development/Scripts/powershell.md

 ## Set Event Log Size limits (increase or decrease)

+<sub>Also see <a href="https://learn.microsoft.com/en-us/powershell/module/microsoft.powershell.management/get-eventlog?view=powershell-5.1">Get-EventLog</a> for reading the event log.</sub>

 Sets the event log properties that limit the size of the event log and the age of its entries.

 [](https://learn.microsoft.com/en-us/powershell/module/microsoft.powershell.management/limit-eventlog?view=powershell-5.1#syntax)